-I’m no whiz in the kitchen.
 Nor do I always cherish spending lots of time there.
 But making homemade cat food is something that’s much easier than you might think.
 It’s certainly much easier than I thought it would be when I started this adventure way back in the olden days of 2002.
+Trust me: Everything’s going to be okay.

 Look at it this way: the so-called professionals who put those fancy labels on their cans and bags with AAFCO nutritional guarantees are the same ones who let tainted wheat and heaven knows what else get into food and poison thousands of cats and dogs in early 2007.
 You know you can most likely do better than that.
+It’s a matter of being organized about your foodmaking supplies and then:

-1. Turning on some music to keep you company.
+1. Turning on music to keep you company.
 We opted for Bob Dylan during the photo session above.
 We were Stuck Inside of Mobile with the Memphis Blues.
 Again.

 2. Getting out the grinder.